Travel Requirements

 Tourists can book a package holiday to Bhutan through both international and Bhutanese tour operators.
 Information is available from travel agencies.
 The Royal Government of Bhutan sets minimum selling prices for packages to Bhutan and this must be paid in US dollars prior to arrival in Bhutan.

-Daily Tariff
+Daily SDF

 Visa Formalities